-Relationships can lead to important introductions to organisations, potential clients, and speaking engagements.
+Relationships can lead to important introductions to organizations, potential clients, and speaking engagements.

-But it’s not easy to build relationship.
-Because time and trust is required.
+But it’s not easy to build a relationship.
+Because time and trust are required.
 You can make it easier when you’re helpful.
 Help other plumbers (even your so-called competitors), and other local businesses.